External storage

 In computing, external storage refers to non-volatile (secondary) data storage outside a computer's own internal hardware, and thus can be readily disconnected and accessed elsewhere.
 Such storage devices may refer to removable media (e.g. punched paper, magnetic tape, floppy disk and optical disc), compact flash drives (USB flash drive and memory card), portable storage devices (external solid-state drive and enclosed hard disk drive), or network-attached storage.
 Web-based cloud storage is the latest technology for external storage.
+In recent years, analysts have noted that the rapid growth of cloud-based external storage has shifted emphasis from physical media toward distributed, service-based architectures used by both consumers and enterprises.

 History

 Today the term external storage most commonly applies to those storage devices external to a personal computer.
 The terms refer to any storage external to the computer.

 Storage as distinct from memory in the early days of computing was always external to the computer as for example in the punched card devices and media.
 Today storage devices may be internal or external to a computer system.

 In the 1950s, introduction of magnetic tapes and hard disk drives allowed for mass external storage of information, which played the key part of the computer revolution.
 Initially all external storage, tape and hard disk drives are today available as both internal and external storage.

 In the 1964 removable disk media was introduced by the IBM 2310 disk drive with its 2315 cartridge used in IBM 1800 and IBM 1130 computers.
 Magnetic disk media is today not removable; however disk devices and media such as optical disc drives and optical discs are available both as internal storage and external storage.